iboss-ptk/chatroomjs/README.md

 > ```
 > Then export DOCKER_HOST, DOCKER_CERT_PATH and DOCKER_TLS_VERIFY as it's shown after boot2docker up.

-And execute this command from the root directory of this repo.
+And run this command from the root directory of this repo.
 ```sh
    $ docker-compose up
 ```